1865 Minnesota lieutenant gubernatorial election

-The 1865 Minnesota lieutenant gubernatorial election was held on 7 November 1865 in order to elect the lieutenant governor of Minnesota.
+The 1865 Minnesota lieutenant gubernatorial election was held on November 7, 1865, to elect the lieutenant governor of Minnesota.
 Republican nominee and former Speaker of the Minnesota House of Representatives Thomas H. Armstrong defeated Democratic nominee Charles W. Nash.

 General election

-On election day, 7 November 1865, Republican nominee Thomas H. Armstrong won the election by a margin of 3,825 votes against his opponent Democratic nominee Charles W. Nash, thereby retaining Republican control over the office of lieutenant governor.
-Armstrong was sworn in as the 5th lieutenant governor of Minnesota on 8 January 1866.
+On election day, November 7, 1865, Republican nominee Thomas H. Armstrong won the election by a margin of 3,825 votes against his opponent, Democratic nominee Charles W. Nash, thereby retaining Republican control over the office of lieutenant governor.
+Armstrong was sworn in as the 5th lieutenant governor of Minnesota on January 8, 1866.